galvanixer/thinkingatoms/content/posts/standardpost.md

 | William J. Seymour  | 34  | Male   | Azusa Street |
 | Jennie Evans Moore  | 30  | Female | Azusa Street |
 {{< /table >}}

+### Callouts

+{{< callout_heading color="red" title="Fun Fact" iconstyle="duotone" icon="watch">}}
+Blood, often associated with its characteristic red color, exhibits a fascinating array of hues across the animal kingdom due to variations in oxygen-carrying molecules and their structures.
+In humans and most vertebrates, blood appears red because of hemoglobin, an iron-based protein that binds oxygen.
+Oxygenated blood is bright red, while deoxygenated blood takes on a darker, maroon shade.
+However, not all creatures rely on hemoglobin.
+Some mollusks and arthropods, such as crabs and octopuses, have blue blood due to hemocyanin, a copper-based molecule that transports oxygen.
+Certain species of marine worms, like peanut worms, have violet blood, a result of hemerythrin, another oxygen-carrying protein.
+Even more intriguing is the green blood of some lizards in New Guinea, which is caused by high levels of biliverdin, a bile pigment.
+Each blood color serves unique physiological roles, highlighting the incredible diversity of adaptations in nature.
+{{< /callout_heading >}}

+{{< callout color="yellow">}}
+Blood, often associated with its characteristic red color, exhibits a fascinating array of hues across the animal kingdom due to variations in oxygen-carrying molecules and their structures.
+In humans and most vertebrates, blood appears red because of hemoglobin, an iron-based protein that binds oxygen.
+Oxygenated blood is bright red, while deoxygenated blood takes on a darker, maroon shade.
+However, not all creatures rely on hemoglobin.
+Some mollusks and arthropods, such as crabs and octopuses, have blue blood due to hemocyanin, a copper-based molecule that transports oxygen.
+Certain species of marine worms, like peanut worms, have violet blood, a result of hemerythrin, another oxygen-carrying protein.
+Even more intriguing is the green blood of some lizards in New Guinea, which is caused by high levels of biliverdin, a bile pigment.
+Each blood color serves unique physiological roles, highlighting the incredible diversity of adaptations in nature.
+{{< /callout >}}